 - High-risk drivers

 Insurance is all about risk.
-Your insurance premiums are a direct reflection of how risky your provider thinks it is to insure you.
-Premium calculations are extremely complex algorithms with thousands of variables designed to estimate two things:
+Your insurance premiums are a direct reflection of how risky your provider thinks it is to insure you and how likely you are to file a car insurance claim.

 What is The General Insurance?

 The General Automobile Insurance Services, Inc., often just called The General, began business in 1963 as The Permanent General Agency.
 Today, it is owned and operated by the American Family Mutual Insurance Company.

 This car insurance provider offers auto insurance coverage to groups of people who would typically have a hard time getting coverage.
 This includes, but is not limited to, high-risk drivers.

 - Have had one or more auto accidents

 - Have multiple traffic violations on record

 - Have one or more DUIs or DWIs on record

 - Have bad credit